On your arrival

 - cash – NZ$10,000 or more (or foreign equivalent), including travellers cheques, bank drafts, money orders, etc.

-If you fail to declare restricted or prohibited items or make a false or incorrect declaration on your arrival card you could face a $400 instant fine.
+If you fail to declare restricted or prohibited items or make a false or incorrect declaration in your arrival declaration, you could face a $400 instant fine.

 Note: These translations are samples only and cannot be presented to Customs or MPI staff upon arrival.

-You must answer all questions on the card, and produce your identity documents.
+You must answer all questions on your arrival declaration, and produce your identity documents.
 It is an offence not to do so.

 You may get questioned because we want to verify you are a legitimate traveller.
 A Customs officer might ask you a range of questions to verify who you are, why you are travelling, and what you are carrying with you.